-Applied Science University wishes to provide, as far as is reasonably practicable, a healthy, safe and comfortable environment for employees and students as well as a safe environment.
+The Applied Science University wishes to provide, as far as is reasonably practicable, a healthy, safe and comfortable environment for employees and students as well as a safe environment.
 This section aims to minimise the harmful effects of passive smoking and its related discomfort to others and to ensure a safe and healthy working environment.

 Generally, smoking is forbidden in the Applied Science University with the exception of designated smoking area.
 Appropriate no smoking signs are displayed in the premises.
-The designated smoking rooms are 422 and 329 which allow smoking whilst being seated.
+The designated smoking room has been provided room 422 and 329 which allow smoking whilst being sited.
 Provided suitable ashtrays in the smoking room and ensure cigarettes are completely extinguished before you leave a smoking room.
-Opening or closure of smoking room is subject to management discretion.